Planck 2013 results. I. Overview of products and scientific results: Astrophysical products

 \subsection{Diffuse emission}

-In this Section we describe briefly the extraction of some of the extended emission components from the \Planck\ maps using optimized techniques which in some cases exploit the availability of external information (e.g., ancillary maps tracing specific astrophysical components, or prior knowledge of the spectral energy distribution or of the power spectrum), to yield astrophysically meaningful foregrounds.

-In intensity, seven types of diffuse foregrounds have been identified that must be removed or controlled for CMB analysis: dust thermal emission, dust anomalous emission (rotation of small grains), three CO rotational lines, free-free, synchrotron, CIB not fully correlated between frequencies, the two diffuse Sunyaev-Zeldovich secondary CMB distortions, and the background of unresolved radio sources.
+Eight types of diffuse foreground have been identified that must be removed or controlled for CMB analysis: dust thermal emission; dust anomalous emission (from rotating small grains); three CO rotational lines; free-free emission; synchrotron emission; the CIB not fully correlated between frequencies; Sunyaev-Zeldovich secondary CMB distortions; and the background of unresolved radio sources.
+Some of these have been independently extracted from the \Planck\ maps, in some cases with the help of external information (e.g., ancillary maps tracing specific astrophysical components, or prior knowledge of the spectral energy distribution of the power spectrum), to yield astrophysically meaningful foregrounds.
+We describe first the astrophysical foregrounds that result from CMB-directed component separation, which are combinations of physically distinct components, and then describe several physical foregrounds extracted with the help of additional data or specialized techniques.